ory/web/src/pages/blog/keto-zanzibar-evolution.md

 great demand for such a solution.

-Building upon the knowledge that was available publicly, the Ory team devised a new generation of Ory Keto, with input and hard work from the open source community.
+Building upon the knowledge that was available publicly, the Ory team devised a new generation of Ory Keto, with input and hard work from our awesome open source community.

 ## Flexible

+> “When strangers meet, great allowances should be made for differences in
+> custom and training.”- _Frank Herbert, Dune_

-Ory Keto is designed with the goal to serve hundreds or thousands of different clients.
+Ory Keto is designed with the goal to serve hundreds or thousands of different applications and services (it's clients).
 Each client may have different access control patterns, so it is crucial it works for all possible patterns.

-Cloud services, for instance small applications with few users and integrations, or massive multi-national cloud access control systems with millions of users for a giant enterprise, must create and organize access control policies independent of internal data structure.
+Small applications with few users, resources and integrations have vastly different requirements than massive multi-national cloud services with millions of users.
+All kinds of services must be able to manage access control policies at any detail and in compliance with their internal data structure.
 Ory Keto needs to be able to understand and work with all policies.

-It does not matter how your internal data structure looks, if you are a small application with few users and integrations or a massive multi-national cloud access control system for a giant enterprise; Keto needs to be able to understand and work with your policies, regardless of how you create and organize access control policies.

-A simple, but powerful data model using JSON Schema forms the basis for this, combined with effective configuration capabilities.
+A simple, but powerful data model provides the basis for this, combined with effective configuration capabilities.

-This allows to define relationships between digital objects and users e.g. owners, editors, bots etc.
+This data model allows to define arbitrary relationships such as `owner`, `editor`, and `pays for` between digital objects and subjects (like users).
 In Ory Keto Access Control Lists (ACLs) contain information on `is _subject_ allowed to do _relation_ on _object_`.
 `object`, `relation` and `subject` are all variables that can be defined as required, together they form a
 "[relation tuple](https://www.ory.sh/keto/docs/concepts/relation-tuples)".

+For the simplest case a relation tuple would be "user X has the relation Y to object Z".
+But ACLs can become much more complex for example "set of users X has the relation Y to object Z", while this set of users is defined as another relation tuple.
+So ACLs can contain other ACLs, for example to define that a set of users that can modify a document is made up of the users that have been granted rights to view that specific document as well as those who have viewing permissions for the whole folder of documents.

 ## Low latency and high availability

 > "Delay is as dangerous as the wrong answer." - _Frank Herbert, Dune_

-Access control systems need to be secure and consistent and they must be flexible enough to meet the myriad of user demands.
+Access control systems need to be secure, consistent and flexible enough to meet the myriad of user demands.
-They also serve high numbers of users around the planet; while being almost unnoticeable and available at all times.
+They also have to serve high numbers of users around the planet, while ideally being unnoticed and available at all times.

 Authorization checks are usually in the path of the most critical parts of our interaction with digital systems.
-When a service wants to do something that could have dire consequences, delete a table for instance, authorization checks should assure that the task and initiator are really allowed to perform that action.
+When a service wants to do something that could have dire consequences, delete a table for instance, authorization checks should assure that the initiator are really allowed to perform that action.

-( If the request comes from a person, is it the right person?
-[Ory Kratos](https://www.ory.sh/kratos/) solves login,creates credentials, and
-provides the ID management system )
+It is important to not confuse this with authorization (is this person who they pretend to be?).
+This question can be answered by
+[Ory Kratos](https://www.ory.sh/kratos/), which is a fully fledged modern identity management system?

-In sophisticated cloud systems this can mean that dozens of authorization checks are made, before even starting a quick search service, for example.
-If each of those checks takes only tenths of a second, round trips and waiting times can range in the minutes.
+In sophisticated cloud systems this can mean that thousands of authorization checks have to be made to serve a basic search response. f each of those checks takes only tenths of a second, round trips and waiting times can range in the minutes.
 This is bothersome when searching for something, but not acceptable when running critical infrastructure.

-Worse, if your system goes offline, all access requests would have to be denied - completely blocking even basic interactions.
+Worse, if the authorization system is offline, all requests have to be denied - completely blocking even basic interactions.
 Ory Keto was designed to be able to meet these demands spanning across clouds and environments.

 ## Consistency

+> "A place is only a place.”- _Frank Herbert, Dune_

 One concern is strong consistency.
 In distributed systems this means you always get the same response if you send the same requests to different parts of your